How To Bowl A Strike With A Straight Ball: Your Step-By-Step Guide

 Spare

-A spare is scored when you knock down half of the pins on your first attempt, and then the remainder on your second attempt.
+A spare is scored when you knock down half of the pins on your first attempt and then the remainder on your second attempt.

 Strike